Stee-T/NARMAX/README.md

 2) **Model Structure Detection:** The first real challenge is to find the correct regressors from all those present in the user-defined dictionary $D_C$, as most system behaviors can be sufficiently well described with very few terms.
 To illustrate, the first system above contains a single cosine term which needs to be retrieved from the set of cosines with relevant monomial expansions as arguments.

 3) **Model Parameter Estimation:** Finally, once the correct expression terms are selected, their regression (= scaling) coefficients must be chosen.
-The rFOrLSR's optimization criterion is least squares.
+The rFOrLSR's optimization criterion is least squares, however my further papers will switch to more robust (noise and glitch resistant) optimization methods.

 <br/>

 # NARMAX...why?
 This section is dedicated to all the people who asked me something along the lines of *"but AI is currently the thing, why not use neural networks like everyone else?"*.

-First of all, I'd like to point out that artificial neural networks (ANNs), including our friend ChatGPT, are some subclass of NARMAXes.
+First of all, I'd like to point out that artificial neural networks (ANNs), including our friends Qwen, ChatGPT, DeepSeek, etc. are some subclass of NARMAXes.
 LLMs based on Auto-regressive Transformers are certainly non-linear (N) and auto-regressive (AR), have some internal random states affecting the computations (MA) and take exogenous inputs (X) being whatever you ask them.

 Thus, this section is really about symbolic fitting vs black-box networks (which includes neural networks and other algorithm classes this library can fit such as RBF networks and to some extend Wavelet networks, etc.)

-**Interpretability:** Symbolic models often result in equations having a clear physical or at least mathematical interpretation.
+**Interpretability & Provable Correctness:** Symbolic models often result in equations having a clear physical or at least mathematical interpretation.
 This is important in situations where understanding the underlying relationships between inputs and outputs is required, such as physics, biology, or engineering.
-Black-box  networks, however, do not provide easily interpretable models.
+Black-box  networks, however, do not provide easily interpretable models, which in turn can't be proved to be correct.
 To illustrate, NARMAX models are used, amongst others, in the field of robotics, as they allow for example to determine a) which part of the system is affected by b) the input of which sensor c) at what time lag and d) how.

-**Prior Knowledge and constraints:** Symbolic models allow the incorporation of domain knowledge and constraints into the model structure.
+**Prior Knowledge & Constraints:** Symbolic models allow the incorporation of domain knowledge and constraints into the model structure.
-To illustrate, if the system is known to be linear, only linear terms are added to the dictionary or if the system is oscilatory in nature one fills the dictionary with sine and cosine regressors.
+To illustrate, if the system is known to be linear, only linear terms are added to the dictionary or if the system is oscillatory in nature one fills the dictionary with sine and cosine regressors.
 My rFOrLSR even allows to impose regressors to further constraint the model and impose user knowledge.

 **Data Efficiency:** Symbolic models require very little data for training, which allows to fit them in scarce data scenarios or even keep them updated in real-time.
-This is a cleaer advantage when data acquisition is expensive (like for biological processes) or when computational resources for fitting are limited.
+This is a clear advantage when data acquisition is expensive (like for biological processes) or when computational resources for fitting are limited.
 To illustrate, many NARMAX papers fit their example models with a 500 floats dataset, whereas neural networks require many GB or TB of data.

 **Noise and Outliers Handling:** Symbolic models can be more robust to noise and outliers in the data.
 In particular, NARMAX systems including MA regressors can create a model of the noise structure to further stabilize the model and guarantee bias-free parameter estimation.
 Black-box networks can be sensitive to noisy data and can overfit to outliers, leading to poor generalization.